oxytocin/DocComments/README.md

 Comments are stored in a plaintext file in the same directory as the file they reference and are named according to the convention `.[name of original file]_comments`.
 This plugin should not create a comment file until you actually make a comment.

-Doc Comments uses the following variables for customization: `g:DocCommentsHighlightGroup`, the highlight group for commented text (defaults to "Underlined"); `g:DocCommentsPreviewHeight`, the height of the window to display comments (defaults to 10); and `g:DocCommentsPreviewWidth`, the width of the window to display coments (defaults to 55).
+Doc Comments uses the following variables for customization: `g:DocCommentsHighlightGroup`, the highlight group for commented text (defaults to "Underlined"); `g:DocCommentsPreviewHeight`, the height of the window to display comments (defaults to 10); and `g:DocCommentsPreviewWidth`, the width of the window to display comments (defaults to 55).

 ## <a id="installation"></a>Installation